gRPC has different types of methods and this tutorial will teach you all this in details. The gRPC method types are:

 Let us discuss each of these files one by one.

-In the greet.proto file you will define your gRPC service and all the methods which this service will contain.
-Since the contracts are defined in non C# syntaxes therefore in order to communicate with it, the dot net framework converts it to a C# based file.
+In the greet.proto file we define the gRPC service and all the methods which this service will contain.
+Since the contracts are defined in non C# syntaxes therefore in order to communicate with it, the .NET framework converts it to a C# based file.

 Now open the greet.proto file and find the default implementation of the service as: